 If several people are wanting to help here together, do the same for each person.

 Volunteers are accepted on a first come/first serve basis--if you delay on responding once contact is made, you may lose the time slot you request.
 Volunteers are not considered confirmed until I receive their travel itinerary showing that tickets have been purchased for travel to the farm.
-Last year, 30 people signed up by the end of Feb. for the summer--all failed to show up, leaving me short-handed in my busiest season.
+One year, 30 people signed up by the end of Feb. for the summer--all failed to show up, leaving me short-handed in my busiest season.
+If you fail to respond to any messages from host in a timely manner, then any offer to stay is rescinded.

 When writing as to availability of positions, include the dates you wish to help on the farm and your mode of transportation to get here.
 Keep this in mind when you contact me for a position.

-A questionnaire will be sent to all prospective volunteers--include the word "enlightenment" in your request to show you took the time to read my complete profile.
+A questionnaire will be sent to all prospective volunteers, so include your email in your message--& include the word "enlightenment" in your request to show you took the time to read my complete profile.
+Failure to do so will lead me to assume that you are mass-mailing hosts and will get a similar response from me.
 US helpers: please include your phone number and best time to reach you.

 If someone with dietary restrictions wants to come here, that is fine with us but we can not alter our eating habits to suit someone else, nor buy special foods for you.
 It ain’t going to kill ya try it.
 If it does, what a helluva ride!